VU-QDA/data-management/README.md

 TLDR;
-* Use GitHub and Zenodo as much as possible
+* Use GitHub for code, Google Drive (VU account) and Zenodo as much as possible.
+* Working with sensitive data?
+Liaise with the data owner for solutions.
+Make sure that data can be stored for 10 year.

 # About
 This repository contains best practices, pointers and tips for data management within the QDA group.

 The goal of this document is to help making choices regarding data processing for a typical QDA project.
 We identify different project artifacts, artifact phases and external requirements and assess different storage solutions based on this.

 # Project Artifacts
 Most QDA project consist of two types of artifacts: